GreedECrow/leepierson_reading-notes001/README.md

 <sup>Lab 01b - Learning Markdown</sub>

 # Leaning Markdown.
+Hello every one.
+I'm here to learn a new skill in something I enjoy so I can get a job I can enjoy.
+I look forward to learning with you all.

 ## Growth Mindset
 A growth midset is whatever you need it to be to keep you moving forward no matter how many set backs.